shashwatsrii/Machine_Learning/README.md

 Some of the models I implemented were:
 1. Salary - Experience Model using Linear Regression.
-2. Loan Data Analysis : Dataset from Kaggle.
+2. Loan Data Analysis : Dataset from Kaggle for EDA.
+3. Titanic Dataset : Randomly picked up for EDA.